 there are a lot of eyeballs everywhere, but I think that’s where the most consistent brands, are being developed. but I think the ones who can utilize LinkedIn, build some relationships, set up some meetings, get on some conference calls, things like that.
 I saw Peyton Manning, he did a zoom with his old professor. and I thought that was pretty cool.
 Like you jumped into like their classroom because of what’s going on quarantine.
 So he jumped into like the zoom session and he just kind of shared a story.
 And I just thought, like if it’s athletes that are current athletes would jump in and do something like that, because someone in that it was a business class was an economics class.
 Someone in that class is going to go start a business and have relationships.
 Right.
 So just doing things intentionally like that.

 Rodell Razor (34:07):

-and I saw Matthew McConaughey did the same thing at university of Texas.
-So it’s like these people, they paid Manny meth and Connie, they don’t need to like, like they don’t need to network and where they’re at in their careers. but if I’m a, you know, lower tier, you know, professional athlete or aspiring professional athlete, like my teacher probably would think it’s cool.
+and I saw Matthew McConaughey did the same thing at the University of Texas.
+So it’s like these people, they don’t need to like, like they don’t need to network and where they’re at in their careers. but if I’m a, you know, lower tier, you know, a professional athlete or aspiring professional athlete, like my teacher probably would think it’s cool.
 You know, if I call him my old professor, I’m like, Hey, I’d love to jump in one of the classes and just kind of share my story and like just doing those networking things on purpose.
 So, I think right now, if someone can utilize LinkedIn, at least as far as the online tool, and you know, and this is, you know, kind of segwayed into what I think the future is of this sports.
 I think that agent sports agent is going to change.

 Rodell Razor (34:57):